googleads/googleads-python-lib/README.md

 ```

-## I'm familiar with suds.
-Can I use suds features with this library?
+## I'm familiar with suds/zeep.
+Can I use those features in the library?
 Yes, you can.
 The services returned by the `client.GetService()` functions all
-have a reference to the underlying suds client stored in the `suds_client`
+have a reference to the underlying client stored in the `zeep_client` or `suds_client`
-attribute.
+attributes.
 You can retrieve the client and use it in familiar ways:
 ```python
 client = AdWordsClient.LoadFromStorage()
 campaign_service = client.GetService('CampaignService')